 Today’s visit was a walk on the beautiful beaches and trails over on Santa Fe Island in Galapagos.

 Santa Fe Island in Galapagos offers guests the exciting chance to see numerous colonies of sea lions.
-They serve as quite the tourist attraction for each of our guests that opt for experiencing the Galapagos aboard our Eastern Galapagos Islands itinerary.
+They serve as quite the tourist attraction for each of our guests that opt for experiencing the Galapagos.

 Often times, guests will find plenty of young sea lions playing around among them, be it swimming, jumping or playing with the seaweed, making it all seem like a kindergarten playground.

 The best part about coming to these islands is that we practically always get to see something new and impressive.
 On this particular day, the shores of one of the beaches on Santa Fe Island in Galapagos were a hangout spot for sharks.
 Each shark in this group must have measured up to around 1 meter (3.2 feet) in length.
 Things started to get very interesting when one of these sharks approached the sea lions that were hanging out by the shore along the beach.